mehul-m-prajapati/ielts-practice/README.md

 **Use more of this** - I believe / I think / In my opinion

 2. Discussion essay - Discuss both sides / Discuss both sides and give your opinion

+#### Useful expressions
+- On the one hand / On the other hand
+- Many argue that
+- It is commonly believed that
+- Many people believe that
+- Some people think that
+- It is considered by many that

 3. Advantages / Disadvantages essay
 4. Solution essay - what problem does this cause ? / what are possible solutions ?
 5. Direct questions essay